 Now that we have established that you do have a right to sue dog owners when their dog bites yours, in what situations can dog owners be held liable for their dog biting another dog under California law?

 Liability occurs when a dog owner damages another dog owner’s property as a result of negligence, carelessness, or recklessness.
 In that case, we are talking about dogs as the property.

 There are a few exceptions to the general rule.
 You cannot file a property damage claim against the owner of a dog that injured your dog unless:

-- The dog owner had notice of the dog’s vicious tendencies, aggressive behavior or otherwise knew that his/her dog was dangerous;
+- The dog owner had noticed of the dog’s vicious tendencies aggressive behavior or otherwise knew that his/her dog was dangerous;

 - The dog owner was negligent per se because he or she violated a state or local law (such as failing to keep his/her dog on a leash) that is intended to protect other humans and animals.

-What damages can be recovered when your dog was bitten by another dog?
+What damages can be recovered when your dog is bitten by another dog?

-If you are suing another dog owner over a dog attack that left your own dog injured, you may be able to recover the following damages:
+If you are using another dog owner over a dog attack that left your own dog injured, you may be able to recover the following damages: